Benjamin S. Ruffin Jr.: Educator

-Ruffin’s experiences in corporate America positioned him to be appointed to the University of North Carolina Board of Governors in 1991.
+Ruffin's experiences in corporate America positioned him to be appointed to the University of North Carolina Board of Governors in 1991.
 Previously serving as Secretary and vice-chair, Ruffin was promoted to Chair of the UNC Board of Governors on July 11, 1998.
 He was the first black to serve as the chairman that oversees the university's 16-campus system.
 In 2000, he was unanimously re-elected for a second term.
 He served on the UNC Board of Governors as Member Emeritus until his death in December 2006.

 Ruffin chaired the UNC Board of Governors from 1991 to 1998.
 During the time of Ruffin's appointment, the UNC Board of Governors was going through monumental changes.
 As the policy making body legally charged with the "general administration, control, supervision, management, and governance of all affairs of the constituent institutions", its board adopted the Long Range Plan in 1976.
 The Long Range Plan included eight interrelated strategic directions to pursue, all of which would contribute to providing better educational opportunities to North Carolinians.

 Ruffin began his tenure on the Board of Governors facing challenges of educational access and equity.
 In receiving his chairman position, Ruffin stated, "I always believed education was the bridge to improve the quality of life.
 More education – more opportunity.
 I believed that if you acquire education, you will have more choices.
 Poverty equals lack of options.
 I grew up poor...
 I know what a university can do, and I know what it did for me personally."
 His first strategic direction was to increase opportunities for North Carolinians to participate in higher education, consistent with their abilities and needs.
 This resulted in an increase of demographic diversity within institutions and more minorities being able to receive higher paying jobs.

 Ruffin "spoke his mind" and wasn't afraid to give his perspective.
 He tackled issues particularly on access, affordable tuition, and equal opportunity for all institutions in the system.
 The election of Ben Ruffin as the first black chair of the Board of Governors was an important victory for the black community as well as the state of North Carolina.
 The presence of a person of color serving at the highest level of leadership in higher education sent a strong message of inclusion to members of the community.

 Other notable roles

-Known and admired around the country, Ruffin is also chair of the corporate roundtable of the National Black Caucus of State Legislators; a member of the N.C.
+Known and admired around the country, Ruffin was also chair of the corporate roundtable of the National Black Caucus of State Legislators; a member of the N.C.
 Institute for Minority Economic Development; a member of the Congressional Black Caucus Foundation; chair of the board of directors of North Carolina Mutual Life Insurance Company; and a member of the boards of Mechanics & Farmers.
 He was also a former member of the National Urban League's board of directors.
 In 1999, Ruffin also served as president and chief executive officer (CEO) of his company, The Ruffin Group, headquartered in Winston-Salem.